jmcooper/angular-hogwarts-tdd-kata/README.md

 TODO
  - Add message to registration response
- - Story about not allowing double time w/o time-turner
+ - Story about not allowing overlapping courses w/o time-turner
- - Make shorting hat random story (currently it is sorting everyone into Hufflepuff)

 Observations on Kay's run through